QuickBooks Blog

 set your books up the right way

-Thus, retained earnings are the profits of your business that remain after the dividend payments have been made to the shareholders since its inception.
-So, each time your business makes a net profit, the retained earnings of your business increase.
-Likewise, a net loss leads to a decrease in the retained earnings of your business.
+Every time your business makes a net profit, the retained earnings of your business increase, and a net loss leads to a decrease in the retained earnings of your business.

-Furthermore, retained earnings are critical for any business as they help in:
+Retained earnings are critical for any business as they help with:

 • meeting the fixed and working capital needs of the business